-And in April, I'm a little burnt out.
-In April, I'm all about shortcuts.
+And at the end of March, I’m a little burnt out.
+By the end of March, I’m all about shortcuts.

-To be honest, I've got one foot in summer already.
-Eight more weeks to go and I'll be done with driving and schlepping the kids everywhere.
-I’ll be done with all the nagging—"Hurry up you'll be late for school," "Do your homework," "How many times have I told you if you leave your shoes in the same place every day they won’t get lost," "For the last time get off your electronics," "Go to bed now!"
+To be honest, I’ve got one foot in summer already.
+Eight more weeks or so and I’ll be done with driving and schlepping the kids everywhere.
+I’ll be done with all the nagging — “Hurry up you’ll be late for school,” and “Do your homework,” and “How many times have I told you, if you leave your shoes in the same place every day they won’t get lost,” and “For the last time get off your devices,” and “Go to bed now!”

-There's the Seder I want to have, the Seder I've fantasized about.
-Then there’s the reality of April—when what I really need is to recharge my batteries.
-Since late August when the kids started school, I’ve made dinner most every night of the week, packed two lunches just about every weekday, and made countless and countless snacks.
-You do the math here—that adds up to a lot kitchen time.
+There’s the Seder I want to have, the Seder I’ve fantasized about, and then there’s the reality of spring — when what I really need is to recharge my batteries.
+Since late August when the kids started school, I’ve made dinner almost every night of the week, packed two lunches just about every weekday, and made countless and countless snacks.
+You do the math here — that adds up to a lot kitchen time.

 This past Rosh Hashanah I thought about making chicken instead of brisket or trying something new from the Jerusalem cookbook.
 I wanted to make a honey cake.
 But the kids weighed in and said they didn’t want me to change a thing.
 They liked things just as they were.

-But Passover in April is an entirely different story.
+But Passover in the spring is an entirely different story.
 In years past, we’ve been fortunate to have friends that invite us to their Seders.
-For the last few years, the kids’ spring break has fallen during Passover.
-Last year, we took off and spent the week in Hawaii and celebrated the Seders there, just the four of us.
-We made our own matzah and the kids came up with their own version of a Hawaiian haroset (bananas, dates walnuts and coconut — yum).
+For the last couple of years, the kids’ spring break has fallen during Passover.
+A few years ago, we took off and spent the week in Hawaii and celebrated the Seders there, just the four of us.
+We made our own matzo and the kids came up with their own version of a Hawaiian charoset (bananas, dates walnuts, and coconut — yum).
 I must admit it was pretty fun.

 But I’m ready to dive in and create our own consistent family Passover tradition just as we do with Rosh Hashanah and Hanukkah.
 The kids are growing so fast and before I know it they’ll be gone.
 I want to create as many grounding traditions as I can for them before they head out to the wider world on their own.

 Can I muster up the energy to pull off a grand feat?
 Can I get beyond my Jewish guilt to really dig deep and think about what this holiday really means?
-Can you relate to an April slump?
+Can you relate to a spring slump?
 (Please say yes so I don’t feel so guilty!)

-I'd love to hear your tips for making a beautiful and modern Seder without wearing yourself out.
+I’d love to hear your tips for making a beautiful and modern Seder without wearing yourself out.
 What shortcuts do you take without sacrificing quality?
-I’d love to hear from you!
+I’d love to hear from you in the comments below!